Orange-OpenSource/ods-ios/THIRD-PARTY.md

 *LicensePlist* is distributed under the terms and conditions of the [MIT License](http://opensource.org/licenses/MIT).
 You may download the source code on the [following website](https://github.com/mono0926/LicensePlistt).

+### Periphery

+Version 3.1.0

+Copyright (c) 2019 Ian Leitch

+*Periphery* is distributed under the terms and conditions of the [MIT License](http://opensource.org/licenses/MIT).
+You may download the source code on the [following website](https://github.com/peripheryapp/periphery).

 ### SwiftFormat

 Version 0.56.1